atomicdata-dev/atomic-data-docs/src/rdf.md

 Atomic Data can be thought of as a **more constrained, type safe version of RDF**.
 However, it does differ in some fundamental ways.

+- Atomic only allows those who control a resource's `subject` URI endpoint to edit the data.
+This means that you can't add triples about something that you don't control.
 - Atomic has no seperate `datatype` field, but it requires that `Properties` (the resources that are shown when you folllow a `predicate` value) specify a datatype
 - Atomic has no seperate `language` field, but it does support language strings as a Datatype in Properties.
 - Atomic has a native Event (state changes) model ([Atomic Mutations](/ATOMIC-MUTATIONS.md)), which enables communication of state changes